jaydcarlson/mxiot/README.md

 # Hardware
 ## PCB Manufacture
 OSHPark's test 6-layer service and JLC's 6-layer service have both been tested with the gerber files and the resulting boards pass stress-tests.
 While JLC's stack-up isn't ideal for the impedance targets of the design, it is much less expensive than a full-custom stack-up from a different board house.
 The boards will cost roughly $100 when ordered with ENIG (highly recommended).
-We also recommend ordering an electropolished solder stencil.
+I also recommend ordering an electropolished solder stencil.
 I plan to do some EMC chamber testing at some point to see if the impedance mismatches on the JLC boards cause more-pronounced emissions.

 ## Assembly
 mxiot is designed to be hand-assembled with a kitchen hotplate and low-cost hot-air gun.
 To assemble, paste up the top side of the PCB, place the components, and heat with a hot plate until the solder becomes molten.
 You can ever-so-slightly tap the BGAs on the board and they should bounce back (due to the surface tension in the solder).
 Pay special attention to DRAM alignment; there are a multitude of silkscreen lines that cover some, but not all, standard DDR3 footprints.